tharun48th/Luxe-Estates/README.md

 No backend code or form submission logic is present.

-Best viewed on a wide screen due to luxury branding design
+Best viewed on a wide screen due to luxury branding design.